-You should only be sent to prison if the magistrate decides that the reason you haven’t paid the debt is because of either wilful refusal or culpable neglect:
+You should only be sent to prison if the magistrates decide that the reason you haven’t paid the debt is because of either wilful refusal or culpable neglect:

 - culpable neglect is where you could have paid the debt but used the money for something else that was less of a priority.
-“Culpable” means you should be blamed for doing this – if there simply wasn’t enough money to pay the debt, or you were having problems budgeting because of an erratic income or mental health issues for example it can be argued that it wasn’t your fault.
+“Culpable” means you should be blamed for doing this.
+So if there simply wasn’t enough money to pay the debt, or you were having problems budgeting because of an erratic income or mental health issues, it can be argued that it wasn’t your fault.

-The magistrate will have various alternatives to prison – these differ between the different types of debts.
+The magistrates have various alternatives to prison.
 The main aim of the hearing is to get the debt paid, not to punish you, so a reasonable offer of repayment should be accepted.

-If you can’t afford to pay, then the magistrate may be able to write off some or all of the debt (the legal term is “remit”).
+If you can’t afford to pay, then the magistrates may be able to write off some or all of the debt (the legal term is “remit”).

 Get help and turn up to court

-If you have to go to a means enquiry you should try to get help from a debt adviser such as National Debtline or a solicitor beforehand.
+If you have to go to a means enquiry try to get help from a debt adviser such as National Debtline, your local Citizens Advice or a solicitor beforehand.
 They will be able to help by: